-Award Details: Marketing EDGE will award up to $6,000 ($3,000 to the winner(s); $1,500 to the Honorable Mention(s)) in financial assistance to be used for conducting the research and data collection to support their dissertation.
-Winning candidates will be assisted in gaining the cooperation of D/IM firms for data collection.
+Award Details: Marketing EDGE will award up to $3,000 to the winner(s) to be used for conducting the research and data collection to support their dissertation.
+Honorable Mention(s) will receive certificates.
+The winner(s) will be assisted in gaining the cooperation of D/IM firms for data collection.
 All students who submit proposals will be given generous use of the Marketing EDGE Dataset Library.

 How to Enter: